CharlieChenyuZhang/virtual-assistant-gpt/README.md

 - cut too quickly when the user is not speaking
   - solution 1: constently listening, case 1: if the user interupt me while AI is thinking, case 2: users wait till I finish
   - solution 2: push button to talk.
 Keep on pushing the button to record what you want to say.
 This might have a better experience on mobile browser. [simpler approach]

+# design principle

+- each modeul has to be easy to swap (for example, I can swap google TTS to Amazon's TTS module easily) unified interface

 # fixed bugs: